KristianMeier/cvr-krme-v2/README.md

 # Choice of Architecture

 `I could have built the project only using useState and useEffect, but I have used other hooks also, just for practice.
+This results in unessescary unelegant code.
 I have used node-sass with flexbox for the styling.
 This is done since they are used in the project i will work on.
 As a "backend", I have used localStorage.
 For the content on the website, I have used one .js file with one object.
 The choice of backend is made to save time, as barely had time to learn intership-level React and CSS before the internship start date`

 # To-do

+Refactor, so both AddEmplyee and SigninPage uses Input.jsx in Components/Other

 `Learn to use :after, :before and classOne.classTwo like billy.dk-codebase does a lot.` `Increase efficiency: Use these more in VS Code instead of mousepad: Command+P, Control+Tab, Command+W.`